varabyte/kobweb/README.md

 > [!TIP]
 > The `registerStyleBase` method is commonly used for registering styles with minimal code, but you can also use
-> `registerStyle`, especially if you want to add some support for one or more psuedo-classes (
+> `registerStyle`, especially if you want to add some support for one or more pseudo-classes (
 > e.g. `hover`, `focus`, `active`):
 >
 > ```kotlin